Robert Bork Supreme Court nomination: Response to the nomination

 Within 45 minutes of Bork's nomination to the Court, Senator Ted Kennedy (D-MA) took to the Senate floor with a strong condemnation of Bork in a nationally televised speech, declaring:

 Bork responded, "There was not a line in that speech that was accurate."
 In 1988, an analysis published in the Western Political Quarterly of amicus curiae briefs filed by U.S. Solicitors General during the Warren and Burger Courts found that during Bork's tenure in the position during the Nixon and Ford Administrations (1973–1977), Bork took liberal positions in the aggregate as often as Thurgood Marshall did during the Johnson Administration (1965–1967), and more often than Wade H. McCree did during the Carter Administration (1977–1981), in part because Bork filed briefs in favor of the litigants in civil rights cases 75 percent of the time (contradicting a previous review of his civil rights record published in 1983).

 On July 5, 1987, NAACP executive director Benjamin Hooks described their position on the Bork nomination: "We will fight it all the way – until hell freezes over, and then we'll skate across on the ice."
 A brief was prepared for Joe Biden, head of the Senate Judiciary Committee, called the Biden Report.
 Bork later said in his book The Tempting of America that the report "so thoroughly misrepresented a plain record that it easily qualifies as world class in the category of scurrility".
 TV ads produced by People For the American Way, and narrated by Gregory Peck, attacked Bork as an extremist.
 Along with Kennedy's speech, these ads successfully fueled widespread public skepticism of Bork's nomination.
-The rapid response of Kennedy's "Robert Bork's America" speech stunned the Reagan White House; though conservatives considered Kennedy's accusations slanderous, the attacks went unanswered for two and a half months.
+The rapid response of Kennedy's "Robert Bork's America" speech stunned the Reagan White House; conservatives, though they considered Kennedy's accusations slanderous, did not respond for more than two months.